kewalaka/terraform-azurerm-kewalaka-res-containerregistry-registry/examples/default/_header.md

 # Default example

-This deploys the module in its simplest form.
+This deploys the Container Registry module using default settings.